jjangsangy/py-translate/README.md

 Hello, how are you?
 ```

-### Detect Language
+### Smart Language Detection
-Omitting the source language will try to detect it based on the text
+Omitting the source language will try to detect it based on the text content

 ```sh
 $ translate fr <<< 'I think therefore I am'